Altura House Presents

 Ceremonial cacao is used to open the heart, quiet the mind, and deepen spiritual connection—whether to self, others, or nature.

-Gentle Asanas to Complement Cacao Ceremonies
+Gentle Asanas (yoga poses) to Complement Cacao Ceremonies

 The body is seen as a sacred vessel.
 During or after cacao, it’s common to move through gentle yoga asanas to awaken the senses and help energy flow.